tavikukko/Chrome-SP-Editor/README.md

 ## Version history
 - 1.4 Bug fixes
-    * Fixed issue when saving files from anotherweb/sitecollection
+    * Fixed issue when saving files from another web/sitecollection
     * Fixed issue about Scriptlinks were not always rendered
 - 1.3.1 Name and Icon change
 - 1.3.0 Added possibility to create webhooks for lists